ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

  - Hot access tier
  - Cool access tier
  - Archive access tier
+    - **Rehydrate** data from the archive layer (Rehydrate archived blobs hot or cool by changing the tier using the Set Blob Tier operation)
+    - Copy Blobs operation to make a new copy of the archived blobs.
+Specify a different blob name and hot or cool as the destination layer

  considerations:
 - Only the hot and cool access tiers can be set at the account level.
 The archive access tier isn't available at the account level.